-How will I know which treatment I am going to have?
+How will I know which treatment my child is going to have?

 In research studies we often split patients up into groups to look at how different treatments work.
 Patients in one group get a different treatment to patients in another group.
 In the TREAT study there are two treatment groups: